 Top 3 meal prep tips

 Preparing a weeks worth of meals doesn’t have to take you 5 hours.
-As shown in the following infographic, looking ahead for busy days, making a menu and cooking some items in advance should only take 1.5 hours, leaving a ton of time to kick back and relax!
-So here are the 3 main tips
+Making a menu and cooking some items in advance should only take 1.5 hours, leaving a ton of time to kick back and relax!
+So here are the 3 main tips.

 1. Plan, plan, plan:

 - Look at your upcoming week.
 Do you have a late meeting on Tuesday?
 Then make sure you have plan ahead for that day!

 - Make a menu and shopping list.
 Start a calendar of what you’d like to cook over the next few days or few weeks.
 And go with theme nights so you don’t have to look over hundred of recipes.
 For example, Monday can be pasta night, Tuesday is tacos, and Wednesday is fish.
 Need more inspiration for recipes?
 Visit or download the Cookspiration app developed by Dietitians of Canada for healthy, easy, and quick recipes!